rgupta1234/openshift-aws-setup/README.md

 If the OpenShift installation fails at task ```run openshift installation script```, you can ssh to the bastion and review the ```openshift-install.log``` file to see what issue occurred.

+Cockpit is available on port 9090 so you can access it using the same URL as the master but change 8443 to 9090.
+If you set an OpenShift admin user Cockpit will be configured to use the same username/password.

 ## References

  - https://www.codeproject.com/Articles/1168687/Get-up-and-running-with-OpenShift-on-AWS